SamGTR/Weather-Dashboard/README.md

 <kbd> ![City name entered.](./assets/images/2.png)</kbd>

 - When the user enters city name and click the search button, the current weather and five day forecast is displayed.
 Further, the city name is also added and displayed as search history.
+The UV index is color coded i.e the UV index value background color is changed based on its value.

 <kbd> ![Weather data displayed.](./assets/images/3.png)</kbd>